-Therapeutic recreation (TR) uses recreation and leisure as a modality to facilitate independent functioning and enhance quality of life.
-The Disability Profile assignment, designed as a partner or small group (3 students) exercise, however, if requested, students may complete the assignment individually.
-In this assignment, students will acquire a detailed understanding of a specific disability, their treatment needs, functional abilities, and the types of therapeutic recreation activity that meets the leisure related needs of the disability or diagnostic group.
-Students will use the associated course text chapter to prepare a presentation for the class.
+Acquire a detailed understanding of a specific disability, their treatment needs, functional abilities, and the types of therapeutic recreation activity that meets the leisure related needs of the disability or diagnostic group.
+Students will prepare a Disability Profile and present key information to class.
+This assignment may be completed individually or in a small group (2-3 students).
+Students will use the associated course text chapter or research to prepare a 10-minute presentation for the class.